bonitasoft/bonita-doc/md/software-extensibility.md

 ### Custom widgets

-In Community, Teamwork, Efficiency, and Performance editions
+In Community, Teamwork, Efficiency, Performance and Entreprise editions

 If the standard UI designer [widgets](widgets.md) do not meet your needs, you can create a [custom widget](custom-widgets.md).
 You can then use your custom widget in pages, forms, and (for Subscription editions) fragments.

 ### Import and export exchange files

-In Community, Teamwork, Efficiency, and Performance editions
+In Community, Teamwork, Efficiency, Performance and Entreprise editions

 Included in the [Engine APIs](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/index.html) are methods to import and export various items.
 These methods manipulate files with formats that are versioned.
 Newer versions of the file format are designed to be backward compatible with earlier versions.
 The following items have import and export API methods: